 Certified Instructors are Key to Building More Caring Communities in Maryland

-- Ability to teach the class and tailor it to best fit the needs of your community
+- You will be able to tailor instruction to best fit the needs of your community.

-- Embedding instructors in communities makes the program easily accessible where people live, work, play, and worship
+- Embedding instructors in communities makes the program available where people live, work, play, and worship.

-- On-site instructors allow you to integrate Mental Health First Aid into your current training program
+- On-site instructors allow organizations to integrate Mental Health First Aid into pre-existing training programs.

-- Teach the course three times per year
+- Instructors must teach the course three times per year.

-To support instructors, the Mental Health First Aid® Maryland Team will:
+How will the Mental Health First Aid® Maryland Team Support You as an Instructor?

-- Provide a high level of technical support to help you teach the course effectively
+- MHFA MD will provide a high level of technical support to help you teach the course effectively.

-- Host annual instructor and regional networking meetings to provide program updates, share information, and networking opportunities
+- MHFA MD will provide program updates, share information, and offer networking opportunities.